BashuBiswas/BashuBiswas/README.md

 - 💬 Ask me about anything , Would love to answer them.✌
 - 📫 How to reach me: Any of the Social-Media Platform
 - 📝[Portfolio](https://bashubiswas.github.io/)
-- ✨ I love outdoor activites, like rock climbing and hiking on the east coast trails.[ArtGallery](https://www.instagram.com/bashubiswas/)
+- ✨ I love outdoor activites, like rock climbing and hiking on the east coast trails.[My Instagram](https://www.instagram.com/bashubiswas/)